-Fiscal 2017 Overview
+Fiscal 2018 Overview

-Financial performance in 2017 was below our expectations: adjusted operating income(1) declined 15%.
-Results were mixed-growth at Bath & Body Works was more than offset by declines at Victoria's Secret and our international segment.
+Financial performance in 2018 was below our expectations.
+Operating income declined while growth across our brands was mixed: growth at Bath & Body Works was more than offset by declines at Victoria's Secret and our international segment.